 I am a parent but i’m still me, couldn’t I find balance and be both?

-I found becoming a parent such an overwhelming ordeal, especially with everything that happened with Kory after he was born, but with self help and help from my partner, I slowly started introducing the things I enjoy and loved back into my life, I started reading again, I took ‘me breaks’, me and my partner started to spend more time together again.
+I found becoming a parent such an overwhelming ordeal, especially with everything that happened with Kory after he was born.
+But with self help and help from my partner, I slowly started introducing the things I enjoy and loved back into my life, I started reading again, I took ‘me breaks’ and me and my partner started to spend more time together again.
 I realised that in order to be the best parent I could be, I had to look after myself too.

 I will always strive to be the best mum that I can be but I won’t let it cost me myself and who I am again.